How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 2. Correct Sizing of the Furnace

-Although oversizing (short-cycling) the furnace is a trend to achieve the ideal warm temperature quickly; it can be counterproductive and cause leaks in the system.
+Although oversizing (short-cycling) the furnace is a trend to achieve the ideal warm temperature quickly; it can cause cracks and leaks in the system.

 Here’s how you can estimate the correct furnace size for your room: